-Orla is committed to conducting business in a responsible manner at all times, which means respecting the health and safety of Orla's employees, protecting the environment, respecting the human rights of Orla's employees and the residents in the communities in which Orla operates, and contributing to the sustainable development of those communities.
-Orla believes that it is its responsibility to transform Mineral Resources into a net positive benefit for Orla's stakeholders.
+Orla is committed to conducting business in a responsible manner at all times, which means respecting the health and safety of its employees, protecting the environment, respecting the human rights of employees and the residents in the communities in which the Company operates, and contributing to the sustainable development of those communities.
+Orla believes that it is its responsibility to transform Mineral Resources into a net positive benefit for its stakeholders.